LukasLechnerDev/ClickableAreasImages/README.md

             // Create your image
             ClickableAreasImage clickableAreasImage = new ClickableAreasImage(new PhotoViewAttacher(image), this);

-            // Define your clickable area (pixel values: x coordinate, y coordinate, width, height) and assign an object to it
+            // Initialize your clickable area list
             List<ClickableArea> clickableAreas = new ArrayList<>();

+            // Define your clickable areas
-            clickableAreas.add(new ClickableArea(230, 185, 47, 72, new Person("Jesse", "Pinkman")));
+            // parameter values (pixels): x coordinate, y coordinate, width, height) and assign an object to it clickableAreas.add(new ClickableArea(230, 185, 47, 72, new Person("Jesse", "Pinkman")));
             clickableAreas.add(new ClickableArea(275, 120, 112, 285, new Person("Walter", "\"Heisenberg\" White")));
             clickableAreasImage.setClickableAreas(clickableAreas);